marconi1964/Linux-kernel/Linux 0.97 on qemu/README.md

 Shorthand for -gdb tcp::1234, i.e. open a gdbserver on TCP port 1234 (see gdb_usage).

-You will get error message if you input as follows, as it is duplicated to have both -s and -gdb options:
+You will get error message if you input as follows, as it is duplicated to have both -s and -gdb options (which contains this error in original site of reference):

 `$ qemu-system-i386 -m 16 -boot a -fda boot-0.97.img -hda root-0.97.img -S -s -gdb tcp::1234`